Marc Platt (producer): Personal life

 Platt and his wife Julie (née Beren) also a Penn graduate and trustee of the university, live in the Los Angeles area.
 They funded the construction of a performing arts rehearsal and performance space on the campus, the Platt Student Performing Arts House.
 Platt is a Penn Glee Club alumnus and supporter.
 His company has taken at least one Penn student intern a year since its inception.

-The Platts have five children, including actor and singer Ben Platt and Henry Platt.
+The Platts have five children, including, Ben Platt and Jonah Platt, both actors and singers.